How to Transfer Music from iTunes to Android

 Stream new music

-Cost $30.00 / one-time payment Free $9.99 / per month, or free limited account
+Cost $30.00 / one-time payment Free $10.99 / per month, or free limited tier

-All benefits and limitations considered, we can recommend certain methods for certain requirements.
+All benefits and limitations considered; we can recommend certain methods for certain requirements.

 • If you are looking for an all-in-one tool for managing all files between Android devices and your computer, you can't go wrong with the Droid Transfer app.
 It's rich in features, easy to use and offers both USB and WiFi transfers.
 Droid Transfer knows exactly which music you need to sync to update your music libraries.